NishalThampan/Demand_Forecasting/README.md

 - The mean absolute percentage error (MAPE) between the actual sales and the forecasted sales is calculated.
 - A line plot is created to compare the actual and forecasted sales.

-## Conclusion
+## Results
-The ARIMA model provides a good fit to the time series data and the forecasted sales are in line with the actual sales.
-The MAPE value gives an idea of how accurate the forecast is.
+The results of the time series analysis can be found in the console after running the code.
+This includes the summary of the fitted model, evaluation metric Mean ABsolute Percentage Error (MAPE), forecast values and forecast plot.

 ## Multivariate Regression in R
+The file for multivariate regression is 'ProductA_Multivariate_Regression.R'.
 This is another model that performs a multivariate regression of sales of "ProductA" on two predictor variables: google clicks and facebook impressions.
 These are two Digital Marketing KPIs that influence the sales of a product.
 Google clicks refers to the number of clicks associated with a particular Google Ads campaign that drove the sales of a particular product (here it is Product A).
 Similarly, Facebook Impressions refers to the number of impressions associated with a particular Facebook Ads campaign that drove the sales of a particular product.
-The file for this model is 'ProductA_Multivariate_Regression.R'.
 The implementation uses the following packages:

 - **'tidyverse'**
 - **'evobiR'**